PaulBratslavsky/strapi-5-next-blog-post/README.md

 And here is the response we should see:

-Notice how we are now seeing our `testimonial`, `spoiler` and `rich-text` components in the response.
+Notice how we now see our `testimonial,` `spoiler`, and `rich-text` components in the response.

-Finally, let's start working out our `Team Member Detail` page.
+Finally, start working out our `Team Member Detail` page.

 ## Building Our Team Member Detail Page

-In our **Next.js** project we will start by creating a new file in our `app/team-member` folder and name it `[slug]` and inside lets add `page.tsx`.
+In our **Next.js** project, we will start by creating a new file in our `app/team-member` folder and naming it `[slug].` Inside, let's add `page.tsx`.

-By naming our folder `[slug]` it will turn are normal route into a dynamic route, you can learn more about dynamic routes [here](https://nextjs.org/docs/pages/building-your-application/routing/dynamic-routes).
+By naming our folder `[slug]` it will turn our normal route into a dynamic route; you can learn more about dynamic routes [here](https://nextjs.org/docs/pages/building-your-application/routing/dynamic-routes).

 Let's add the following code to our `[slug]/page.tsx` file: